SamuelMaddox/personal-site/dev-notes/dev-environment/vscode-dev-environment-setup.md

 Instant Prompt Mode = Verbose
 ```

-## Step 4 - Use ZSH Terminal in VS Code
+### Step 4 - Use ZSH Terminal in VS Code

-> NOTE: This applies only for Windows 10
+> NOTE: This applies only for Windows 10/11

 The `Remote - WSL` extension for vscode that allows VS Code’s UI to run on Windows, while all the commands, extensions, and even the terminal, run on Linux.
 For more information for how to use `Remote - WSL` read the extensions documentation.

 > NOTE: All VS Code extensions will have to be installed for WSL.
 This is very easy to do.
 Assuming the `Remote - WSL` is installed and you're running VS Code in WSL mode then simply visit the Extensions tab on the left and click the install buttons.

+### Step 5 - Install Node Version Manager

+Follow the guide at https://github.com/nvm-sh/nvm